 - Sentence strips to write position words (optional)

-If you have enough plastic eggs and chicks for the whole class, you can play this game as a whole group activity that is sure to get the fidgets out!
+If you have enough plastic Easter eggs and chicks for the whole class, you can play this game as a whole group activity that is sure to get the fidgets out!
 This idea also works brilliantly as a small group preschool center or even a seasonal circle time idea.

 Using Positional Words